bs-va/encre-css/README.md

 cargo install --git https://gitlab.com/encre-org/encre-css.git
 ```

-Then run `encre --help` for instructions on how to use it.
+Then run `encrecss --help` for instructions on how to use it.

 ## Plugins